chanshing/ressim/README.md

 # ressim: reservoir simulation in python
 Reservoir simulation in Python.
 It currently supports 2D rectangular grids and isotropic permeability.

+## Modules
+- `ressim.py`: main module containing classes to define the grid, and to model and solve the pressure and saturation equations.

+- `utils.py`: contains useful functions e.g. linear and quadratic mobility functions, fractional flow function, etc.

 ## Usage
 See `main_*.py` for examples